 Critical Budget tables have been asked to reflect the 2.5% Complete Streets set aside.
-Examples provided tasks, please include.
+Examples provided by Department.
 Critical Funding sources and amounts in Appx.
-H do not match Estimated Budget Detail Tables (PL vs LF)

-Enhancement Task 100 - No reference to Appx.
+H do not match Estimated Budget Detail Tables (PL vs LF) Enhancement Task 100 - No reference to Appx.
 H but \$60k budgeted for consulting.
-For consistency with other

-Editorial Please correct the federal contract number on the budget/funding tables (G2W01)

-Choose a category Click here to enter comments
+For consistency with other tasks, please include.
+Editorial Please correct the federal contract number on the budget/funding tables (G2W01) Choose a category Click here to enter comments

-MetroPlan Orlando responses to FDOT Comments/Checklist